GeneralPoxter/GlossBERT/README.md

 # GlossBERT

-This code implements the paper "GlossBERT: BERT for Word Sense Disambiguation with Gloss Knowledge" ([Huang et al. 2019](https://aclanthology.org/D19-1355/)).
-We use the Hugging Face `transformers` library to train GlossBERT on a 200k sample of the SemCor 3.0 dataset.
+This code implements the paper "GlossBERT: BERT for Word Sense Disambiguation with Gloss Knowledge" ([Huang et al. 2019](https://aclanthology.org/D19-1355/)), using the Hugging Face `transformers` library and the SemCor 3.0 dataset.

 ## Overview